Last modified July 8, 2021

 What is a CO₂ meter like?

-A commercial CO₂ meter is a device used to measure the concentration of carbon dioxide in the air and that consists of a detection sensor, electronic components and firmware, or computer program, that makes these three parts work.
+A CO₂ meter is a device used to measure the concentration of carbon dioxide in the air and that consists of a detection sensor, electronic components and firmware, or computer program, that makes these three parts work.

 Really CO2 measurement is performed by a single component, the CO₂ sensor, and the rest of the components and firmware only works for that sensor to work and tasks related to the use of those readings.